-But there are few, if any, living Englishmen who can compare with the breadth of his career in football - as one of the most accomplished full-backs to pull on the England shirt, as a successful manager and a widely respected summariser.
+But there are few, if any, living Englishmen who can boast a football career with the same breadth - from one of the most accomplished full-backs to pull on the England shirt, to a successful manager, to a widely respected summariser.

 "All things change and invariably it has been for the better and yet I believe I might've lived at the best time," the 81-year-old told the BBC for a special Radio 5 live programme about his life.

-But ahead of that broadcast, Armfield tells us how close he came to the Munich air disaster, how injury prevented him from lifting the World Cup, what it was like following Brian Clough at Leeds and why fans from Grimsby helped to persuade him to recommend Terry Venables as England manager.
+But before that broadcast, Armfield tells us how close he came to the Munich air disaster, how injury prevented him from lifting the World Cup, what it was like following Brian Clough at Leeds, and why fans from Grimsby helped to persuade him to recommend Terry Venables as England manager.

 Armfield was born in Denton, Greater Manchester, in 1935 but moved to Blackpool during the war.
 Right footed, he played on the left wing during a trial game for the club and scored all the goals in a 4-1 win.
 Armfield spent his entire career at Blackpool, for many years playing behind legendary winger Sir Stanley Matthews.

 "I still think Matthews is England's best ever player.